If you'd like to explore a particular area of law in more detail you should consider studying for a Master of Laws (LLM)

 What is an LLM?

-An LLM is an opportunity to study a particular area of law in more detail than at undergraduate level.
+An LLM is a Masters degree, which allows you to study a particular area of law in more depth than at undergraduate level.

-The part-time, two-year option is usually chosen by solicitors returning to work, while recent graduates tend to opt for a full-time course over two years.
+The part-time, two-year option is usually chosen by solicitors returning to work, while recent graduates tend to opt for a full-time course over one year.

 Types of LLM degrees

-There are general LLMs available which are often called LLM (Master of Laws), LLM Law, LLM (General) or LLM and cover a broader subject area.
+There are general LLMs available, which are often called LLM Law, LLM (General) or LLM and cover a broader subject area.
 You can also specialise in a particular area of interest and study subjects including:

 - criminal litigation